joedolson/my-calendar/src/readme.txt

 * Bug fix: Follow up fix to incorrect headings in 5-day view when week starts on Monday.
 * Bug fix: `mc_event_over` action should only fire after event ends, not after it starts.
+* Bug fix: Don't output `aria-labelledby` on event details container in single event view.
+Only relevant for dialog rendering.

 = 3.6.3 =